Skip to Main Content

 Learning Partner (Faculty or Staff)

-- Add educational value to the trip by contributing life and professional experience during "teachable moments" of the trip.
+- Add educational value to the break by contributing life and professional experience during "teachable moments" of the break.

 - Being a mature influence to encourage students to make wise decisions.